microsoft/PPCC25-ALM/docs/labs/lab4/lab/README.md

 1. Follow the same steps as above to add the site to a solution and deploy it to **Prod** environment using Power Pipelines.

-## Optional: Supercharge your Power Pages development with Power Platform Tools VS Code Extension
+## Optional: Supercharge your Power Pages development with Power Platform Tools VS Code Extension and PAC MCP Server

 Power Platform Tools is a Visual Studio Code extension that streamlines the development and management of Power Pages sites.
 It offers features such as: